We're looking for writing that has something honest to say. Something that releases the WEIGHT.

 Creative Nonfiction: 1 piece at a time, max 2000 words

-Email your submissions as a doc., docx., or pdf. attachment (not in the body of an email) to firstname.lastname@example.org
+Email your submissions as a doc. or docx. attachment (not in the body of an email) to firstname.lastname@example.org

 By submitting you confirm that the work(s) submitted is original and of your composition.
-You grant The WEIGHT Journal first English-language electronic rights to display your work on our website and through social media for one year.
+You grant The WEIGHT Journal first English-language electronic rights to display your work on our website and through social media.
 All other rights remain with you upon publication.
 If the piece is reprinted elsewhere, please be sure to acknowledge The WEIGHT Journal as its first publication.